Royal Gorge Cross Country Ski Resort

 Soda Springs, CA

-The Tahoe Sierra 100 is one of the most challenging ultra mountain bike races in North America.
+The Tahoe Sierra 100 is one of the most challenging ultra mountain bike rides in North America.
 A true 100 mile course, no laps here my Brothers and Sisters.
-Due to the remoteness, this race differs substantially from other ultra mountain bike races.
-Racing on the rugged roads and trails used by the gold and silver miners of the 1850’s, now accessible only to hikers, bikers, horses and 4Wheel drive vehicles.
+Due to the remoteness, this ride differs substantially from other ultra mountain bike rides.
+Riding on the rugged roads and trails used by the gold and silver miners of the 1850’s, now accessible only to hikers, bikers, horses and 4-wheel drive vehicles.
 The TS100 is being held on some of the same trails as the two biggest endurance events in North America.
-The Western States 100 ultra trail run, and The Tevis Cup horse endurance race.
+The Western States 100 Ultra Trail Run, and The Tevis Cup Equestrian Endurance Race.
 The Tevis Cup has been held for the last 57 years and is by far the Grand Daddy of all horse endurance races.
 The Western States 100 has been held for the last 39 years.
 Adequate mental and physical preparation are of the utmost importance.
-The mountains, although beautiful, are relentless in their challenge and unforgiving to the ill-prepared.
-Over 300 volunteers are very dedicated to make the Tahoe Sierra 100 a race of a lifetime.
+The mountains, although beautiful, are relentless in their challenge and unforgiving to the ill-prepared, even with our 75 very dedicated volunteers, who will make the Tahoe Sierra 100 a ride of a lifetime.
 Many of the volunteers spend endless hours and days out on the Tahoe-Sierra course.
 They are truly the heart of this event.
 GBE uses 100% biodegradable ribbons and signs, and flour is used for all ground trail markings.

-Click link to see your final desent before climbing Stagecoach to the finishline.
-The new Tunnel Trail.
+Click link to see your final descent before climbing Stagecoach to the finishline.
+The new Tunnel Trail. http://vimeo.com/59691603

 While entry’s are non-refundable and non-transferable to other events, we do allow transfers to other riders.
-To modify or transfer your entry please e-mail: firstname.lastname@example.org
+Transfers can be made up to two weeks before the start of the event.
+Late transfers will cost $15.00 each.
+To modify or transfer your entry please e-mail firstname.lastname@example.org

 Course Map (Click links below):